mozilla-mobile/firefox-ios/BUILDING.md

 When running on a device:

-* A device that supports iOS8 or newer
+* A device that supports iOS 8.0 or newer
 * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS Dev Center*

 Get the Code